rokath/trice/docs/Common.md

         This is a bool switch.
 It has no parameters.
 Its default value is false.
 If the switch is applied its value is true.
 example: 'trice update -src ../A -src ../../B': Parse ../A and ../../B with all subdirectories for TRICE IDs to update and adjusts til.json sub-command 'zeroSourceTreeIds': Set all Id(n) inside source tree dir to Id(0).
         Avoid using this sub-command normally.
-The switch "-src" is mantadory and no multi-flag here.
+The switch "-src" is mandatory and no multi-flag here.
         This sub-command is mainly for testing.
 For several source directories you need several runs.
   -dry-run
         No changes applied but output shows what would happen.